-- 1. All entries limited to Michigan residents only. - 2.
-All open class exhibitors must pay a \$1.00 cage fee per animal to the Fair Office, even if they are entered in Youth division. - 3.
-All entries will be judged per ARBA standards. - 4.
-No person may enter more than two rabbits per class. - 5.
-All Rabbit exhibitors must furnish their own feed, watering dishes, and cages for the duration of the exhibit. - 6.
-Any animals showing signs of disease will be removed. - 7.
-No open advertising, selling, or breeding of animals during fair week. - 8.
-All participants must contact the superintendent by July 9th to reserve space. - 9.
-All pen space must be cleaned before departure on August 22nd - 10.
-Contact superintendent for most accurate show start time.
+- 1. All entries limited to Michigan residents only. - All open class exhibitors must pay a \$1.00 cage fee per animal to the Fair Office, even if they are entered in Youth division. - 3.
+All entries will be judged per ARBA standards. - No person may enter more than two rabbits per class. - All Rabbit exhibitors must furnish their own feed, watering dishes, and cages for the duration of the exhibit. - Any animals showing signs of disease will be removed. - No open advertising, selling, or breeding of animals during fair week. - All participants must contact the superintendent by July 9th to reserve space.
+All pen space must be cleaned before departed - All pen space must be cleaned before departure on August 22nd - Contact superintendent for most accurate show start time.